Masks, Gloves & Other PPE Make a Mess for Mother Earth

 We are offering all the help you need to increase the recycling rate in your area with our reusable recycling bags.
 These reusable bags are proven to make recycling easy in apartments and other types of multifamily dwellings.
 They essentially do the job of the bins commonly used in curbside recycling programs for single-family homes.
 These bags can also be customized with your own artwork, so you can include recycling instructions or commonly asked recycling questions to help people understand the right way to recycle.

 We make it easy to order your very own custom reusable recycling bags.
-We’ve been creating custom reusable bags for almost 30 years, so we have streamlined the process to eliminate stress while also reducing the cost and saving time.
+We’ve been creating custom reusable bags for over 10 years, so we have streamlined the process to eliminate stress while also reducing the cost and saving time.
 The entire process from design and quoting through ordering can all be done online.
 Contact us for help creating reusable recycling bags for your organization.Tagged